About Tucker Health

 Counselor & Psychotherapist

-A behavioral health specialist, Kate is an expert in engaging and motivating individuals to stop self-defeating behaviors and replace them with ones that effect improved mental and physical health.
+Kate Park is a behavioral health specialist and an expert in engaging and motivating individuals to stop self-defeating behaviors and replace them with ones that effect improved mental and physical health.
 She has extensive experience working with adolescents and adults suffering from a wide variety of illnesses and issues, including:

 - Anxiety (panic attacks, phobias, obsessive-compulsive disorder)